ydataai/ydata-profiling/README.md

 * **Correlations** highlighting of highly correlated variables, Spearman, Pearson and Kendall matrixes
 * **Missing values** matrix, count, heatmap and dendrogram of missing values

-## Demo
+## Examples

-[Click here](http://nbviewer.ipython.org/github/JosPolfliet/pandas-profiling/blob/master/examples/meteorites.ipynb) to see a live demo.
+[Click here](http://pandas-profiling.github.io/pandas-profiling/examples/meteorites/meteorites_report.html) to see a live demo.
-Futhermore, there are many examples in this repo.
+More examples can be found in the [examples directory](examples/).

 ## Installation